ttag-org/ttag/gitbook/quick-start.md

 ### Step 5.
 Adding locale and merging .pot and po file

 Template files are used only on extraction step, translators are not working with them.
-After extraction phase we need to merge existing translations with newly extracted.
+After extraction phase, we need to merge existing translations with newly extracted.
 This is where gettext utility [msgmerge](https://www.gnu.org/software/gettext/manual/html_node/msgmerge-Invocation.html) is needed.

-> You need to install [gettext](https://www.gnu.org/software/gettext/manual/gettext.html) utility and have [msginit](https://www.gnu.org/software/gettext/manual/gettext.html#msginit-Invocation) command available inside the environment.
+> You need to install [gettext](https://www.gnu.org/software/gettext/manual/gettext.html) utility and have the [msginit](https://www.gnu.org/software/gettext/manual/gettext.html#msginit-Invocation) command available inside the environment.
 Or you can just copy and paste uk.po file from the repository or this tutorial.

 Let's assume we decided to add Ukrainian locale.
-Let's do it with **msginit **command:
+Let's do it with the **msginit **command:

 ```
 msginit -i extract.pot -o uk.po -l uk